Lionel Messi: Reception

-Comparisons with Cristiano Ronaldo
+Rivalry with Cristiano Ronaldo

 Messi has been compared with Cristiano Ronaldo (left) throughout much of their careers.

 Among his contemporary peers, Messi is most often compared and contrasted with Cristiano Ronaldo, who many consider his career rival.
 Both achieved numerous individual accolades, won dozens of trophies for both club and country, and are the two leading goal scorers in history.
 Although Messi has at times denied any rivalry, they are widely believed to push one another in their aim to be the best player in the world.
 Pundits have compared the ongoing rivalry to past sports rivalries like the Muhammad Ali–Joe Frazier rivalry in boxing, the Prost–Senna rivalry in motorsport, and the tennis rivalries between Federer–Nadal and Borg–McEnroe.

 Fans and pundits alike regularly argue the individual merits of both players.
 Messi is lauded for his combination of dribbling, playmaking, passing and goalscoring, while Ronaldo has received praise for his exceptional speed and athleticism, goalscoring skills, and performance under pressure.
-Beyond their playing styles, the debate also revolves around their differing physiques – Ronaldo is with a muscular build, compared to Messi's smaller size – and contrasting public personalities with Ronaldo's self-confidence and theatrics a foil to Messi's humility.
+Beyond their playing styles, the debate also revolves around their differing physiques – Ronaldo is with a muscular build, while Messi is much shorter at – and their contrasting public personalities, with Ronaldo's self-confidence and theatrics differing from Messi's humility.
 Regarding individual achievements, Messi has won eight Ballons d'Or to Ronaldo's five, eight FIFA World's Best Player awards to Ronaldo's five, and six European Golden Shoes to Ronaldo's four.
 Off the pitch, Ronaldo is his direct competitor in terms of salary, sponsorships, and social media fanbase.